 For suppliers of software development services, the supplier shall establish and maintain the software safety specific processes for the project and keep their descriptions at the disposal of Nexteer.
-The Supplier shall also establish and maintain rules, guidelines, and trainings for the teams involved including a reporting line of safety status and issues, reporting to the supplier's safety management and to Nexteer's designated safety representatives.'
+The Supplier shall also establish and maintain rules, guidelines, and trainings for the teams involved including a reporting line of safety status and issues, reporting to the supplier's safety management and to Nexteer's designated safety representatives.
+Reference section 4.3N.